Think-and-Dev/gitbook-docs-test/docs/integration/vendors.md

 # Vendors

-Vendors are third parties who want to integrate their platform with the MoC ecosystem.
+Vendors are third parties who want to integrate their platform with the RoC ecosystem.
 Vendors can charge a markup of up to 1% of the value to mint/redeem operations, and receive this value as MoC tokens.
 These tokens neither receive rewards nor vote nor can they participate as an oracle or as no other function that MoC stakeholders have in the Staking Machine.

 ## Registration